CRCHUM-Epilepsy-Group/hexoskin.py/README.md

 Or you can call delete() on a ApiResourceInstance.
 That Range we created is probably not worth keeping, let's kill it:

     new_range.delete()

+## Exceptions

+There are several Exceptions defined by this library.
+All but one have to do with HTTP error responses.
+Here's the list:

+### MethodNotAllowed

+This is raised when the library notices you are trying to use a disallowed method.
+No request is sent in this case.

+    from hexoskin.errors import *
+    try:
+        api.datatype.list()[4].delete()
+    except MethodNotAllowed, e:
+        # handle the error somehow...

+### HttpError xxx

+All HTTP errors inherit from this class so you may use this to catch **all** (even ones without their own class) HTTP errors.
+HttpErrors all have a ApiResponse object in `response` which you can examine for more information about the error.

+    try:
+        # Say you can view, but not change user 5437's annotations
+        r = api.annotation.list({'user':5437})[0]
+        r.update({'annotation':'I wuz here'})
+    catch HttpError, e:
+        print e.response

+### HttpClientError 4xx
+All 400-level HTTP errors inherit from this class so you may use this to catch all 400-level HTTP errors defined below.

+ - **HttpBadRequest 400**
+ - **HttpUnauthorized 401**
+ - **HttpForbidden 403**
+ - **HttpNotFound 404**
+ - **HttpMethodNotAllowed 405**

+### HttpServerError 5xx
+All 500-level HTTP errors inherit from this class so you may use this to catch all 500 level HTTP errors defined below.

+ - **HttpInternalServerError 500**
+ - **HttpNotImplemented 501**

 ## Cached Resource List